ryancys1234/AP-Computer-Science-A/README.md

 # AP Computer Science A

-This repository is for assignments and projects completed in the course AP Computer Science A using the BlueJ Development Environment.
+This repository contains assignments and projects from the course AP Computer Science A using the BlueJ Development Environment.